Kolhapur district

-list of District Magistrate / Collector

 History

 Kolhapur was a princely state during British rule of India.
 Shahu Maharaj ruled it from 1894 to 1922.
 He worked for the development of the state.
 It was a hub for Marathi film industry.
 It was known as 'Chitranagari'.
 It is now known as Bhalji Pendharkar Chitranagari.

 Geography

-Kolhapur district have Bauxite mineral resources in Sahyadri mountains.
+Kolhapur district has Bauxite mineral resources in Sahyadri mountains.
 Ghatprabha, Tamraparni, Dudhganga, Krushna, Bhogawati, Warna, Kasari, Panchaganga, Wedganga, Kumbhi rivers flow through this district.
-Groundnut, Soyabean, Tobacco, Rice, Jowar, Cotton and Sugarcane are prime crops of this district.
+Groundnut, soyabean, tobacco, rice, jowar, cotton and sugarcane are prime crops of this district.
 Cashew is prime crop of Chandgad taluka.
-Kolapur is part of Pune division.
+Kolhapur is part of Pune division.